Meryem Uzerli: 2014–present: Gecenin Kraliçesi and Annemin Yarası

 At the end of 2014, Uzerli signed a contract with O3, the Turkish production company of MBC Group.
 As of December 2014, she was still living in Berlin, but planning to move to Istanbul.
 In December 2014, Star TV released a video and a photo of Uzerli introducing her as one of its stars in 2015.
 In October 2015, she was again introduced among the TV's stars for 2016.
 About her future, she says: "I am trying to build on my international success within any industry where actors are respected as artists, and where I can find great scripts that allow me to delve into a story that leaves the here and now behind."
 In March 2015, it was finalized that Uzerli would share the leading role with Murat Yıldırım in her new TV series.
 The series' name was later announced as Gecenin Kraliçesi.
 It is directed by Muhteşem Yüzyıl directors, the Taylan Brothers.
 Some of the scenes for this series were filmed in Cannes, France.
 The shooting later continued in Rize, Turkey.
 It premiered on Star TV in January 2016.

 In addition to her career in television, Uzerli also appeared in a cinema movie in 2016, titled Annemin Yarası.
 The film was released in March 2016.
 Her co-stars include Ozan Güven, Okan Yalabık, and Belçim Bilgin.
 Between 2016 and 2017, she appeared in a guest role on Eşkiya Dünyaya Hükümdar Olmaz.
 In 2017, she continued her movie career by appearing in Cingöz Recai opposite Kenan İmirzalıoğlu, although the film was not a box office success.
 Later in the same year, she shared the leading role with Özcan Deniz and Aslı Enver in the movie Öteki Taraf.
 In 2019, Uzerli auditioned for a role in the third season of the Netflix original series Dark.
 She also appeared as the lead role in the movie Kovan, the proceeds of which were donated to Haluk Levent's Ahbap foundation.
+In 2024 she starred in the show RU playing the character of Reyan.
+The series was broadcast on the Turkish digital platform GAIN.
+In October 2024 the series was renewed for a second season.
+In 2025, she was a guest star in the first season of a Turkish network show The Sakir Pasha Family: Miracles and Scandals.

+As a model, she is the face of Blue Diamond, Maison Novague and Morlin Bron eyewear.
+She was also the face of Russian brand Faberlic an d Trendyol Arabia.
+In 2025, she starred in a limited series called Antalya Gambit which premiered on YouTube and was used as a promotional material for Türkiye's global tourism brand Go Türkiye.
+She has appeared on the cover of FabUk and has done photoshoots and videos for Louis Vuitton and Vogue.
+She has a photography and travel account on Instagram.

 Personal life

-After leaving Turkey, Uzerli announced that she had broken up with her boyfriend, Can Ateş, after learning that he had cheated on her.
-She said that she was pregnant and wanted to give birth to her child.
-On 10 February 2014, she gave birth to a girl.
-A second daughter was born on 8 January 2021.
+On 10 February 2014, she gave birth to a girl, Lara Jemima.
+A second daughter, Lily Koi, was born on 8 January 2021.

-Uzerli is also a model and has appeared on the cover of Elle, Marie Claire, and InStyle magazines in Turkey, in addition to playing in advertisements for brands such as Elidor.